-Ladies: White Top with Black Pants/Black Skirt OR Black Dress, Black Shoes
+Option 2: White Top with Black Pants/Black Skirt OR Black Dress, Black Shoes

 "My child's instrument is broken; where do I take it to get it fixed?"

 A: First thing you should do is let your child come show me what the problem is.
 If it is a small issue there is a good chance that I can fix it myself and then you won't have to spend any money on repairs.
-If it is past my ability to fix then I will send you in the direction of Music & Arts.
+If it is beyond my ability to fix then I will send you in the direction of Music & Arts.
 You can bring your instrument to their store in Cary at the Crossroads Shopping Centre where they can help get your instrument taken care of.
 Their address is:

 Crossroads Plaza 426 Crossroads Blvd., Cary, NC

 "My child uses reeds for their instrument (Clarinet/Saxophone).
 What type should I get?"